Mahajanga

-Mahajanga is a tourist destination for Malagasy tourists and international travelers, with beaches, a coconut-lined boardwalk ("Le Bord", short for "Bord de la mer" or sea-side), and eight months of hot, virtually rain-free weather.

 City

 Mahajanga is a seaport, the second most important one in Madagascar after Toamasina.
 The marine terminal accommodates containerships and small (150 gross ton) general cargo freighters.
 Because of the limited water depth at the wharf, only small ships can call at the terminal.
 Deeper-draft ships anchor off the terminal and transfer cargo to and from barges, which move it to and from the terminal.

 Severe storms during December 2006 damaged the bulkhead, allowing water to flow in and wash backfill out from under the terminal's paving blocks.
 The resulting collapse of pavement blocks has made operations at the terminal less efficient and reduced the storage space available.
 The largest and most valuable containerized export is frozen shrimp.

-There is an international airport with regional flights to the Comoros and Mayotte.
+There is an international airport with regional flights to Mayotte, vessels of Acadie are connecting the town with Mutsamudu and Moroni.

 Mahajanga is on the Betsiboka River, which then leads to Bombetoka Bay.

 The city has a sizable Muslim population.
 In 1977, it was the scene of ethnic unrest, forcing the evacuation of the Comorian minority living there.
 Mahajanga is also the seat of a Roman Catholic Diocese (Cathedral of the Holy Heart of Mary).